lukew3/covid-vaccine-notifier/README.md

 # covid-vaccine-notifier
-Get notified when a location near you is offering covid vaccines.
+Get an email notification when a location near you is offering covid vaccines.